-Income tax expense for the first quarter fiscal 2015 was \$11,556 compared to \$4,758 for the first quarter fiscal year 2014.
-Our effective tax rate differs from the statutory rate due to the FICA tip credits, state income taxes and the impact of certain expenses which are not deductible for income tax purposes.
-Our effective tax rate was 37.2% for the first quarter of fiscal 2015 as compared to 29.3% for the first quarter of fiscal 2014 due primarily to the impact of our utilization of available tax credits versus pre-tax income in fiscal 2014.
+Income tax provision for the second quarter of fiscal 2015 was \$5,149 compared to an income tax benefit of \$7,045 for the second quarter of fiscal year 2014.
+Our effective tax rate differs from the statutory rate due to the FICA tip credits, state income taxes and the impact of certain income and expense items which are not recognized for income tax purposes.